These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

-3. You have to ‘be in need of expert design and construction help’
+2. You had to ‘be in need of expert design and construction help’

 The Fixer Upper casting call explains that eligible homebuyers need to “be in need of expert design and construction help for your new fixer upper home.”
 Translation?
 If you’re already big into interior design and home renovations, this isn’t for you.
 One of the big secrets behind Fixer Upper: Chip, Joanna, and their crew are in charge of the renovation.
 They’ll do their best to design a home you and your family will love.
 But ultimately, you must relinquish control of the project if you want to be on the show.

-Next: Do you love all the furniture Joanna includes in the homes?
+Next: Did you love all the furniture Joanna includes in the homes?

-4. You won’t get to keep the home decor
+3. You wouldn’t get to keep the home decor

 Nearly all of the furniture and decor will be removed when you move into your new home.
 Joanna stages most of it, with the one exception being custom pieces she’s made specifically for your family (like a monogrammed, rustic sign).
 You will have the option to purchase a lot of the staged items, but considering your spent budget, this likely won’t get you most of the pieces you love.